samrustan/BCP3/writeup.md

 The model used in this project is summarized here:
 * Data normalization using a Keras Lambda function such that all pixels values range from -1 to 1
-* Three 5x5 convolution layers with 2X2 striding (subsampling)
+* Three 5x5 convolution layers with a 2x2 stride (subsampling)
 * Two 3x3 convolution layers
 * Three fully-connected layers with output depths of 100, 50, 10
 * ELU activation is used for each convolution and fully connected layer
 * L2 regularization (added after initial training runs)